rohanbhangui/indigo-test/README.md

 To compile a codebase please run `npm install` in the root of the folder followed by `npm start`

-Alternatively, one can run `npm build` and run a server in the root of the compiled files.
+Alternatively, one can run `npm install && npm build` and run a server in the root of the compiled files

 ## Available Scripts